Women in Amish society

 There is evidence that Amish gender roles have shifted in recent years.
 Some Amish women run their own businesses, and in some cases their husbands even work in the business.
 She may be for all intents and purposes the owner, though on paper the couple may be listed as co-owners.
 Though it’s not typical, some Amish women have developed highly successful enterprises, becoming the main breadwinners in their households.

 Typical businesses owned by Amish females include quilt-making operations, market stands, and small retail shops.
 Amish women may be more likely to work away or to go into business once children have grown up.
 A few Amish women, usually unmarried, even work in “man’s jobs”, such as in manufacturing plants.

 Yet the expected norm for the vast majority of Amish women is to contribute to the household at home.
+This is the primary work-related role of most Amish women.
 Her labor and expertise play an important part in the household finances, from the food produced in the gardens she tends, to the secondary roles she might take on (ie, bookkeeping) in assisting in the operation of a business.

 Are Amish women happy?

 Though there is not a lot of hard scientific data, evidence suggests there is a generally high level of contentment among Amish women.

 Charles Hurst and David McConnell’s in-depth survey of Ohio Amish women led the authors to state that “The women generally voiced deep satisfaction with their roles.
 All believed strongly that men and women are meant to have different roles to play in life, largely because of perceived differences between the sexes” (An Amish Paradox, Hurst/McConnell, p.121).